rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Added ignore patterns in .gitignore to skip temporary and compiled files and files of specific types.
+**Added the path of the file types and directories in .gitignore to skip temporary and compiled files.
 This ensures a clean, lightweight repository.**

-### 🧩 Exercise 4 – chase-branch
+###  Exercise 5 - chase-branch

-**Scenario:** Merge one branch into another.
+**Scenario:** To merge one branch into another.

 **Commands and explanation:**